Deingun/midterm-project-banking-system/README.md

 - An interestRate
 - A penaltyFee
 - The system must have 3 types of Users: Admins and AccountHolders.

+##### Author's note:All accounts have an account number with "entity code", "branch code" and account number, generated automatically when creating a new account.

 #### AccountHolders